Warpten/snippetspp/Brigadier/README.md

 ### I want benchmarks

-Here are some completely irrelevant benchmarks.
+Here are some completely irrelevant benchmarks, done with [Nanobench](https://github.com/martinus/nanobench), with numbers you should not care about.
 ```
 |               ns/op |                op/s |    err% |     total | benchmark
 |--------------------:|--------------------:|--------:|----------:|:----------